Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Parameter estimation

 \section{Parameter estimation}

-The EM algorithm is an iterative method for maximum-likelihood estimation.
+The EM algorithm \citep{dempster1977maximum} is an iterative method for maximum-likelihood estimation.
 This algorithm is particularly suitable for situations best described as incomplete-data problems.
-It solves indirectly the problem of maximizing the incomplete-data likelihood by alternating between an expectation (E) step, consisting of computing the conditional expectation of the complete log-likelihood given the observed data, and a maximization (M) step, which requires the maximization of the the expected log-likelihood found on the E-step.
-Given that the PH component is not observed for a replication of the PH frailty model, we are clearly in an incomplete-data set-up and the EM algorithm shall be employed.
-For such a purpose, we assume that $M(\,\cdot\,; \bfalp)$ is a parametric function depending on the vector $\bfalp$.
+It indirectly solves the problem of maximizing the incomplete-data likelihood by alternating between an expectation (E) step, consisting of computing the conditional expectation of the complete log-likelihood given the observed data, and a maximization (M) step, which requires the maximization of the expected log-likelihood found in the E-step.
+Given that the phase-type component is not observed for a replication of the phase-type frailty model, we are in an incomplete-data set-up, and the EM algorithm shall be employed.
+For such a purpose, we assume that $M(\,\cdot\,; \bfalp)$ is a parametric function depending on some vector $\bfalp$.

 In many applications, a large proportion of the data is either not entirely observed or censored.
-Here, we consider only the case of right-censoring since it is the most common scenario in the context of its applications in survival analysis.
-However, the cases of left-censoring and interval-censoring can be treated by similar means.
+Here, we consider only the case of right-censoring since it is the most common scenario in the context of this model's applications in survival analysis.
+However, the instances of left-censoring and interval-censoring can be treated by similar means.
 Let $Y^*$ be a survival time with density \eqref{eq:phfrailty}, and let $C$ be a censoring time.
-Thus, an observation would consist of $(Y, \Delta)$, where $Y= \min(Y^*,C)$ and $\Delta = \1(Y^* \leq C)$.
+Thus, an observation consists of $(Y, \Delta)$, where $Y= \min(Y^*,C)$ and $\Delta = \1(Y^* \leq C)$.
 Consider $(y_1, \delta_1), \dots ,(y_N, \delta_N)$ an iid sample from this model, which is also denoted by $(\bfy, \bfdelta)$.
-In this case, our complete data consist of observations $(Y, \Delta)$ and the phase-type frailty $Z \sim \mbox{PH}(\bfpi, \bfT)$.
+In this case, our complete data consists of observations from $(Y, \Delta)$ and the phase-type frailty $Z \sim \mbox{PH}(\bfpi, \bfT)$.
 Hence, the complete likelihood $L_c$ is given by